 Shooting 1911 45 ACP is a lot of fun.
 The pistol has been around for nearly 100 years, and its popularity shows no signs of slowing down.
 Despite its age, it's still one of the most widely used pistols in world wars.

 1911 has been used by law enforcement agencies and the United States armed forces.
-It's also one of the most versatile and also decent guns.
+1911s are also some of the most versatile and also decent guns.
 However, it can be a bit of a bear to shoot if you're not used to it.

 Nevertheless, some police officers prefer it over other guns because of its reliability, accuracy, and ease of use.
 This article offers some basic but crucial tips on how to shoot 1911 45 ACP: